Republished from a Blog written September 6, 2018.

 - We are an international community.
 Diseases from remote areas of the world can spread to major metropolitan areas overnight.
 As an example, in the food industry, much of our produce comes from outside our borders.
 In our desire to experience the world, we travel and live in exotic places and eat exotic foods.
 Sanitary conditions and practices are not the same worldwide.
 The German E. Coli epidemic in 2011 started in Egypt, infected and killed people from over a dozen countries.

 - We are simply not conscientious enough about hygiene.
 Whatever we touch can be a source of infection.
+The COVID 19 pandemic educated us that the virus can live on cardboard and/or plastic for up to 24 hours.
 In the movie, the contaminated person touched door nobs, drinking glasses, a phone, gambling dice, a camera, the elevator button, a notebook, and a credit card.
 Every touch had the potential to transmit the disease to another person.
 The movie alleges we touch our face 3000 times per day.
-While not confirmed by medical research that I am aware of, when we touch our faces, our mouths etc. we bring those bacteria onto or into our bodies, potentially causing disease.
+While not confirmed by medical research that I am aware of, when we touch our faces, our mouths etc. we bring those bacteria or viruses onto or into our bodies, potentially causing disease.

-As it relates to food safety, when we prepare or serve food, we assume responsibility for another person’s health.
+As it relates to food safety, when we prepare or serve food either at home or in a restaurant, we assume responsibility for another person’s health.

-We simply need to use gloves when handling ready to eat foods.
-It is an identified best practice and part of the FDA Food Code.
+We absolutely need to use gloves when handling ready to eat foods.
+It is a scientifically identified best practice and part of the FDA Food Code.
 Using gloves further reduces the possibility of transmitting disease.
 I know.
 I practiced clinical medicine for nearly 40 years.
-I can’t imagine doing so without using gloves.
+I can’t imagine examining patients without using gloves.

 In upcoming blogs, I will explore choosing the right gloves, glove use, preventing cross contamination and more.
 Stay tuned.